moliveme/LeetCode/README.md

 5. 5-check-straight-line

 You are given an array coordinates, coordinates[i] = [x, y], where [x, y] represents the coordinate of a point.
 Check if these points make a straight line in the XY plane.

+6. 6-two-sum

+Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.